 The first swim of the day was in a pool on a beautiful stream crystal clear stream: Disa Pool.
 And sure enough, hiding in the fynbos on the banks was one lone Red disa.

-Classic rock formations which make the Cederberg instantly recognisable, but the vegetation far denser.
-Loads of Wabooms, restios and ericas.
+The area features plenty of classic rock formations which make the Cederberg instantly recognisable, but the vegetation is far denser.
+Wabooms, restios and ericas abound.

 Back to T-junction and on down into valley of XXX river.
 The river was tantalisingly close but it was some distance before we came to the water’s edge and stopped for tea and a swim.
 The cheeky little fish that will come and nibble at you are Cape kurpers (Sandelia capensis).

 Jeep track.
-Concrete bridge across river.
-4m above water, climbed down to swim.
-Up jeep track to overnight huts at De Tronk.
+Concrete bridge across the river.
+The bridge is about 4m above the surface of the water, so we climbed down the bank to swim.
+After enjoying the cool clear water we followed the jeep track up to the overnight huts at De Tronk.

 De Tronk Huts